-The Office of Research Oversight (ORO) was formed in November 2018 to reflect Georgetown University’s ongoing commitment to consolidate and harmonize research compliance activities across all campuses.
-Reporting jointly to the Medical Center Vice President for Biomedical Graduate Education and Research and the Main Campus Vice Provost for Research, ORO’s activities are primarily concentrated in the areas of conflict of interest; conflict of commitment; export controls; malign foreign influence; research misconduct; and responsible conduct of research; and includes the new Office of Research Quality Assurance (ORQA).
-ORO’s mission is to facilitate basic science research and protect the safety and welfare of human subjects participating in research and clinical trials by ensuring that all activities are conducted in a legally and ethically compliant environment.
+The Office of Research Oversight (ORO) reflects Georgetown University’s ongoing commitment to consolidate and harmonize research compliance activities across all campuses.
+Reporting jointly to the Medical Center Vice President for Biomedical Graduate Education and Research and the Main Campus Vice Provost for Research, ORO’s activities are primarily concentrated in the areas of conflict of interest; conflict of commitment; export controls; malign foreign influence; research misconduct; and responsible conduct of research.

 ORO and the team of professionals formerly in the Office of Regulatory Affairs but who now report directly to the Dean of Research work in cooperation with the University community to facilitate research integrity in the design, conduct, review and reporting of research, and to promote adherence to applicable laws, regulations, and professional and ethical standards.

 Other regulatory activities include oversight and guidance in human subject research; animal care and use; biosafety; chemical safety; radiation safety; occupational health; handling of hazardous, controlled or regulated substances; and material transfers.

 Animal Care and Use (IACUC)